Getting Started

 - Connect the power supply

-- Wait for the Pi to boot (first boot may take a few minutes as containers initialise)
+raspbocrate-XXXWi-Fi access point (no credentials required), or connect the Pi to your local network via Ethernet (DHCP must be available) - Wait for the Pi to boot (first boot may take 5–10 minutes depending on your Pi as containers initialise)

 Step 4: Access the admin interface